Discover your network with NPM

 Use this option to scan every IP address in a subnet.
 SolarWinds recommends scanning at most a /23 subnet (512 addresses max).

-Scanning a subnet returns everything that responds to ping.
-Use this option only to scan subnets where you want to monitor the majority of devices.
+Scanning a subnet returns everything that responds to ping, so we recommend only scanning subnets where the majority of devices are objects you want to monitor.

 Use this option for a limited number of IP addresses that do not fall in a range.

-A network discovery job can take a long time to complete, so SolarWinds recommends using this option when you are first starting out.
+Since a network discovery job can take a long time to complete, SolarWinds recommends using this option when you are first starting out.

 Use this option to scan an Active Directory Domain Controller.